 Stephen W. Pudinski, Pastor

+First UMC is continually evaluating how we bring honor, glory, and praise to our God.
+Our worship team is an integral part in preparing and planning worship.
 Our music is branching out and becoming blended, still offering the traditional hymns of the church but also offering contemporary worship and praise selections as well.
-Our sanctuary has seen some changes this year with more to come.
+Our sanctuary has seen some changes with more to come.
 It will become a more open space and enhancing the visual presentation of worship.
-Oh, it also seems that everybody loves "Chuck Knows Church!"

-So, enough about me; what about you?
+So, enough about me and this congregation I am fortunate to serve; what about you?
 Come on by the church and let's get acquainted; I'm in the office Mondays and Wednesdays from 9:00 am till noon, or you can make an appointment through the church office.
 If you don't attend FUMC come on by some Sunday, check us out, and let's sit down and chat over coffee after we praise God together.
 You might find yourself a new place to spend Sunday mornings.

 Watch these pages for happenings in our church and our community.
 Come join us as we bring honor, glory, and praise to our God through our prayers, presence, gifts, service and witness to the world.
 Our hearts, our minds, and our doors are open.
 Come on in.
 You may find something you have been missing.
 Grace and peace.